Frequently Asked Questions

 - How do you get the rich, saturated colors?
-Good light, good film, good printing.

 Getting good color is no accident.
 It begins by only working in the best lighting conditions.
 That means that I may spend days scouting for a photograph and then spend only a few minutes making a handful of exposures.
 Second, I choose my film carefully.
 All of my work is shot on Fuji Velvia and Fuji Provia.
 Understanding which film is best under various conditions is critical.
 And it is a knowledge that only comes from experience.
 Finally, it would be of little use to pour great effort into getting the best light and film if I did not have a reliable way to print the work.
 After considerable searching, I settled on printing via RA-4.
 It is a digital process that, in my opinion, best conveys the brilliance of the colors rendered by good light and good film.